NHOrus/srwq-compilation/episode-27.md

 Radhas eyes nearly pop out of her skull.
 "S-such madness!
 A war so great, over one mans lunacy?"

-"Er....Thing is, he might have had a point.
+"Er...
+Thing is, he might have had a point.
 We recently got some first-hand evidence of our own that things aren't totally earth-y up in Geneva.
 As in, the top PT teams seem to have a few too many tentacles to be Earth-made..."

 "H-how?
 Who?"

-Patricia blinks "It can't be the Balmarians...Is it the Zuvorg Alliance?"
+Patricia blinks "It can't be the Balmarians...
+Is it the Zuvorg Alliance?"

 "All we know is that they call themselves the First and Only, they're butt-ugly, and they're kinda secretive about it, for now."
-Sciencegar Sciencebolt Fri 26 Feb 2010 23:04:08 No.4601430 Report
- Quoted By: >>4601471
->>4601474
->>4601488

 The room is incredibly quiet.
 Radha shakes her head in disbeleif.
 Kar-Wai looks incredibly shaken.
 Tytti is enthralled.

 Patricia puts her hand under her chin pensively.
-"If the EFA really are compromised, th-then...Can there be peace between Balmar and Earth?
-Will this...different government allow the Balmarians to land and settle?"
+"If the EFA really are compromised, th-then...
+Can there be peace between Balmar and Earth?
+Will this... different government allow the Balmarians to land and settle?"

 You shrug.
 "Probably not.
 Hence why we'll need to convince the Balmarians to help us fight the EFA and topple those tentacled bastards!"

 Kar-Wai looks at you oddly.
 "Who exactly is this 'we' you keep mentioning?"

-HOW WILL KATINA DESCRIBE THE SHADOW MIRROR TO OUR FRIENDS?
-Haken Browning !zHe7DH816A Fri 26 Feb 2010 23:05:08 No.4601434 Report
- Quoted By: >>4601448
->>4601416
->Aside from two major incidents
-I hope this is what you meant there.
-Stealthyboy !fchRKomfls Fri 26 Feb 2010 23:05:08 No.4601435 Report
- Quoted By: >>4601474
->>4601416
-Question Patricia on what she knows of the Zuvorg.
-Sciencegar Sciencebolt Fri 26 Feb 2010 23:08:08 No.4601448 Report
->>4601434

-Yeah, it is, my bad.

-(Hope and Elpis, in case you're wondering)
-Anonymous Fri 26 Feb 2010 23:09:08 No.4601457 Report
- Quoted By: >>4601466
->>4601474
->>4601597
- Go with Kai's motivation that all this secret divided arms building is bad and that Shadow Mirrors belief that an open conflict is the only way to settle out who and what is going on in the government.
-Leave the everlasting conflict stuff for waaaaaaaaay later.
-Jerid Messa !!AbDOcayw4O/ Fri 26 Feb 2010 23:12:08 No.4601466 Report
->>4601457

-Let's go with this for now.
-Hell the endless conflict idea may not even be there anymore once the Shadow Mirrors finish rebuilding themselves.
-Anonymous Fri 26 Feb 2010 23:13:08 No.4601471 Report
- Quoted By: >>4601568
->>4601430
-"The Shadow Mirror is a resistance group dedicated to toppling the corrupt EFA and preparing humanity to defend itself from all possible aggressors."
-It's even technically true.
-The reason they start wars is that technology has a way of developing faster during war.
-That and it's the only real way to get ace pilots.
-Haken Browning !zHe7DH816A Fri 26 Feb 2010 23:13:08 No.4601474 Report
- Quoted By: >>4601615
->>4601430
-Go with this: >>4601457
-Then press Patricia for Zuvorg intel per >>4601435 on our own time.

-But not in our usual interrogative manner; she's far too serious for our little games to work.
-Stealthyboy !fchRKomfls Fri 26 Feb 2010 23:16:08 No.4601488 Report
->>4601430
-The Shadow Mirror...
-Some call us freedom fighters, attempting to topple a corrupt government.
-Others label us as terrorists, spreading chaos and war wherever we travel.
-What do I believe?
-That we're the only people left in this world who truly have the strength to change things in this world.
-And change things we will, even if it takes us down to our last breaths!
-We are the Shadow Mirror, and we will reshape the stars themselves!
-Anonymous Fri 26 Feb 2010 23:29:08 No.4601566 Report
- "Well, basically, the Shadow-Mirrors are an organization that's trying to plunge the world into endless war, although since I joined and Vindel vanished we've kinda changed our priorities a bit.
-Maybe.
-I dunno.
-Personally, I think Vindel had a few screws loose or something...Kar-Wai, just so you know, Kai joined up because he's trying to get the two factions of the EFA, the aliens and the assholes, fighting each other or something.
-I wasn't really listening.
-I don't really care about what they're doing as long as I get to break some heads...ANYWAY.
-When I joined up they were planning to head over to another universe.
-Like, right then, except then the EFA..." and then go on and explain what we've been doing.
-Anonymous Mk-II Fri 26 Feb 2010 23:30:08 No.4601568 Report
->>4601471
-this. after that is settled ask pat what does she knows about the zuvorgs. also contact the axel and the rest of the task force.
-Anonymous Fri 26 Feb 2010 23:37:08 No.4601597 Report
->>4601457
-4'd.
-Then afterwards it is time for us to ask some questions.
-Anonymous Fri 26 Feb 2010 23:41:08 No.4601615 Report
->>4601474
-What about our OTHER usual manner?

-wilyeyebrows.gif

-...Well, that'll probably be a bad idea too.
-Lets just do it quietly and politely.
-Sciencegar Sciencebolt Sat 27 Feb 2010 00:08:08 No.4601715 Report
- Quoted By: >>4601752
->>4601796
->>4601810
->>4601941
- "The Shadow Mirrors are...a group that oversees and equips the resistance movements opposed to the EFA.
+"The Shadow Mirrors are... a group that oversees and equips the resistance movements opposed to the EFA.
 We beleive that the internal strife in the EFA, the secret cold war between the aliens in Geneva and the other factions of the EFA, isn't good enough.
 The whole thing needs to dragged out into the open, and the people armed and prepared to take back their rights and their planet.
 We've been putting pressure on the EFA for years, and its finally paid off by getting the alien masters to show themselves, but at a high price.
 Our command structure was recently hit hard, and we've been looking for new oppurtunities, like this one."

 Radha is looking really worried.
 "S-so you work with these DC to keep the fighting going?!?"